Parents and Caregivers: Sign-Up and we will notify you when the site is launched in early 2021.

 In the Meantime, Here are Useful Resources for Kids:

-This is the special page just for kids living with short bowel and going through the intestinal rehabilitation intestinal and multivisceral transplantation process.
+This is the special page just for kids living with short bowel and intestinal failure and going through the intestinal rehabilitation intestinal and multivisceral transplantation process.

 Whew!
 Those are big words.

 What does all of that even mean?
 Well, before you can understand intestinal rehabilitation or transplantation, you first need to understand how the digestive system works.
 You can find a description of the process here.

 After that, you will be prepared to learn more about intestinal rehab and transplant.
 Intestinal rehab is when your team helps you learn to eat and drink, take special medications, and sometimes have a procedure, to help get you off your nutrition in your veins and grow into a big kid!
 If that doesn't work, your team may recommend an intestinal transplant, which is when one person's unhealthy intestine is replaced with a healthy intestine, similar to when you replace an old lightbulb with a new lightbulb in a lamp.

 To learn more about the intestinal transplant journey, we have many kid-friendly resources:

 "Elpis the Elephant Gets an Intestinal Transplant," an illustrated children's book about intestinal transplant. (coming soon)